top of page

 Our Research

-Our recent data indicate that the internalisation of ECM components is strongly up-regulated in invasive cancer cells, compared to normal epithelial cells and non-invasive cancer cells, suggesting that ECM uptake might be involved in controlling invasive cell migration.
+We recently demonstrated that the internalisation of ECM components is strongly up-regulated in invasive cancer cells, compared to normal epithelial cells and non-invasive cancer cells.
+We developed a high-throughput screen to identify novel regulators of ECM uptake and found that the a2b1 integrin and p38/MAPK axis is required for this process and for breast, pancreatic and ovarian cancer cell invasive migration (Martinez et al, 2024).
 Furthermore, we found that ECM endocytosis sustains cancer cell growth in nutrient-deprived conditions, indicating that the ECM could represent a source of food for starved cancer cells (Nazemi et al., 2024).
-We are currently addressing 3 main research questions:

-in vivo models
+Zebrafish in vivo cancer model

 Our Funders